Haldia Institute of Dental Sciences and Research: Admission

 The institution enrolls undergraduates on the basis of their NEET UG scores and admits postgraduates on the basis of their scores in the NEET MDS conducted by NBE (National Board of Examination) held annually.

 Attached Medical College & Hospital

-The ICARE Institute of Medical Sciences and Research & B. C. Roy Hospital (IIMSAR & BCRH) attached to our Dental College is situated in the same campus in Banbishnupur, Balughata, Haldia, set in the serene 25-acre campus with college building having an area of about 1,00,000 sq feet and a 500 bedded multispeciality hospital named Dr. B. C. Roy hospital.
+The ICARE Institute of Medical Sciences and Research & B. C. Roy Hospital (IIMSAR & BCRH) attached to the Dental College both are situated in the same campus in Banbishnupur, Balughata, Haldia, set in the serene 25-acre campus with college building having an area of about 1,00,000 sq feet and a 500 bedded multispeciality hospital named Dr. B. C. Roy hospital.

 The pre and paraclinical medical subjects, as well as clinical medical subjects for the BDS students, are taught in this medical college and hospital.